Website Page

 Introduction

 Modern enterprise systems maintain detailed records of events that occur during the execution of the business processes they support.
-For example, a customer relationship management (CRM) system keeps track of virtually every interaction between the moment a customer makes an initial inquiry, until the moment the customer places their first purchase order.
+For example, a customer relationship management (CRM) system keeps track of virtually every interaction from the moment a customer makes an initial inquiry, until the moment the customer places their first purchase order.
 Meanwhile, an enterprise resource planning (ERP) system at a manufacturing company keeps track of all purchasing events, inventory movements, invoice approvals, and other transactions that occur within the company’s purchase-to-pay process.

 The same can be said of industry-specific enterprise systems such as lending management systems (banking), claims management systems (insurance), and hospital management systems (healthcare).
 Every one of these systems supports one or more end-to-end processes and in doing so, they collect records of every step in the process.